KonVas/Audio-programming/AP-Classes/Week03/MakingSound-Week03.md

 that will follow us from now on while creating sound synthesis programs.
 Please take a look on the _Server Architecture_ (link at the end of this tutorial) for some terminology according to the SC environment.

+Lines below are creating some strings and also boots the server.
+At this point make sure you have understood how the _scsynth_ differs from the client.

 ````js
 "Hello World";
 s.boot;